 This is the demo application for Action Recognition algorithm, which classifies actions that are being performed on input video.
 The following pre-trained models are delivered with the product:

 driver-action-recognition-adas-0002-decoder, which are models for driver monitoring scenario.
-They recognize actions like safe driving, talking to the phone and others
+They recognize actions like safe driving, talking on the phone and others

 i3d-rgb-tf, which are general-purpose action recognition (400 actions) models for Kinetics-400 dataset.

-The demo pipeline consists of several frames, namely
+The demo pipeline consists of several steps, namely

 Render.
 Every step implements

 PipelineStep interface by creating a class derived from

 DataStepreads frames from the input video.